DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

 ## Technologies Used
 - **React.js**: A JavaScript library for building user interfaces.
 - **Firebase**: A cloud-based platform for developing web and mobile applications.

-## License
-This project is licensed under the DevAttaulNoor.